 When creating a new code environment, please be sure to use the name

 solution_document-intelligence or remapping will be required.

 Once your instance has been prepared, you can install this solution in one of two ways:

-On your Dataiku instance click + New Project > Sample Projects > Solutions > Interactive Document Intelligence for ESG.
+On your Dataiku instance click + New Project > Business solutions > Search for Interactive Document Intelligence for ESG.

 Download the .zip project file and upload it directly to your Dataiku instance as a new project.